Stability conditions and moduli spaces for Kuznetsov components of Gushel-Mukai varieties: Stability conditions on

 \item Any object of $\cA$ has a Harder-Narasimhan filtration with $\sigma$-semistable factors. \item (Support property) There exists a quadratic form $Q$ on $\Lambda \otimes \bR$ such that the restriction of $Q$ to $\ker Z$ is negative definite and $Q(E) \geq 0$ for all $\sigma$-semistable objects $E$ in $\cA$. \end{enumerate} If in addition $Z$ is a stability function, then $\sigma$ is called a \emph{Bridgeland stability condition} with respect to $\Lambda$. \end{definition}

-We note once and for all that below we shall often give references to results in the literature that are stated for stability conditions on derived categories of varieties, but whose proof works the same in the setting of the derived category of $\Cl_0$-modules on $Y$.
+Below, we shall often give references to results in the literature that are stated for stability conditions on derived categories of varieties, but whose proof works the same in the setting of the derived category of $\Cl_0$-modules on $Y$.